 I wonder whether every sip takes and gives away something that’s never coming back.
 The illusionist so expert at indirecting the familiar from other matters nods wisely then pours another one.
 Hardly knowing why.
 We barely know enough to quit.
 Though it’s true that visions will read the first chapters of the mind.
 But wear and tear affects the world.
 Snake laughs and gives my skin to a pretty Muse who sits with her long legs spread apart on the barstool sipping a wet martini.
 Her blouse is open.
 She gazes.
 She grins.
 Pokes out her tongue.
 Wants me to sit down.
 She buys the drinks.
 Keeps smiling.
 Not sure about this summation or whether it’s much of a guide to being normal.

-I too believe that beetles speak from longing loved by a God that never speaks to them that after looking around for somebody else to do the work finally it's up to us the beetle people the beetle poets to examine the records very closely and listen for the scratches near the heart for the ones that work closest to the outer bark skrilling and carving writing a message no one hears except you and me and that small child over there also loved by a God that can't clean up his mess this commonality is but one encouragement we give as we see the souls gathering in their places under the sky by the trees standing in the wind
+I too believe that beetles speak from longing loved by a God that never speaks to them that after looking around for somebody else to do the work finally it's up to them the beetle people the beetle poets to examine the records very closely for the ones that work closest to the outer bark and listen for the scratches near the heart skrilling and carving a message no one hears except you and me and that small child over there also loved by a God that can't clean up his mess this one encouragement is our commonality as we see the souls gathering in their places under the sky by the trees standing in the wind

 when the apple sapling was blown almost out of the ground.
 No telling how, with all the other trees around, it alone was struck.
 It must have been luck, he thought for years, so close to the house it grew.
 It must have been night.
 Change is a thing one sleeps through when young, and he was young.
 If there was a weakness in the earth, a give he went down on his knees to find and feel the limits of, there is no longer.
 If there was one random blow from above the way he's come to know from years in this place, the roots were stronger.
 Whatever the case, he has watched this tree survive wind ripping at his roof for nights on end, heats and blights that left little else alive.
 No remembering now...
 A day's changes mean all to him and all days come down to one clear pane through which he sees among all the other trees this leaning, clenched, unyielding one that seems cast in the form of a blast that would have killed it, as if something at the heart of things, and with the heart of things, had willed it.